Kyle’s Journey in Armenia

 • Kyle?
 In Armenia?

-My name is Kyle, and I am a Peace Corps volunteer in Noyemberyan, Armenia.
-I will live here until August 2008 and am an Information Technology volunteer.
-In addition to my primary assignment developing my region's WiFi internet, I also teach computer and English classes to area youth.
+My name is Kyle, and I was a Peace Corps volunteer in Noyemberyan, Armenia.
+I lived here from 2006-2008, and worked as an Information Technology volunteer for the US Peace Corps.
+In addition to my primary assignment developing my region's WiFi internet, I also taught computer and English classes to area youth.
 Thank you for visiting!

 • Archives: